 Water is the most important resource man needs to survive.
-Unfortunately, it’s also the one thing a lot of people forget to store in case of emergencies.
+Unfortunately, it’s also the one thing many people forget to store in case of emergencies.

 If and when that happens, where will you get H2O?

 In a survival context, a person can only last 3 days without clean drinking water.
-It’s important to know how to store water safely to avoid dehydration, water-borne infections, and other nasty scenarios.
+It’s important to know how to store water long term to avoid dehydration, water-borne infections, and other nasty scenarios.

 How Much Water Should You Store?

-Aside from these guidelines, one should also consider the following factors:
+Aside from these guidelines, you should also consider the following factors:

-- Personal needs – do any of your family members have additional hydration needs?
-Do you live with very young children, pregnant women or the elderly?
-Will you be doing a lot of physical activities that would cause you to need more water than usual?
+- Personal needs – Do any of your family members have additional hydration needs?
+Do you live with very young children, pregnant women, or the elderly?
+Will you be doing a lot of physical activities that will cause you to need more water than usual?

-Using water bottles are a feasible option when you’re in a solo, short-term survival situation, but you might want to look at other options if you want to store water longer and for more people.
+Using water bottles is a feasible option when you’re in a solo, short term survival situation, but you might want to look at other options if you’re planning for long term water storage.

-If you’re storing large amounts of water for long-term purposes, you should only use food grade containers that can be stoppered or sealed shut.
-These containers include food grade plastic, stainless steel, and glass containers.
+If you’re storing large amounts of water for long term purposes, you should only use food-grade containers that can be stopped or sealed shut.
+These containers include food-grade plastic, stainless steel, and glass containers:

 Stainless Steel Containers

-Glass containers are risky because they can break.
-Still, you can use them as long-term water reservoirs in case SHTF.
-Just make sure that these containers didn’t hold any non-food substances before you used them.
+Glass is risky because it can break.
+Still, you can use them as long term water storage containers.
+Just see to it that these containers aren’t holding any non-food substances before you use them.

 Clear Doesn’t Always Mean Clean